Using the SQL Query template in the web app

 2. Use the drop-down list to select a table.

-3. Look for columns that have a projection policy label.
-You can project all of the listed columns except the ones with a projection policy.
+3. Look for columns that have a projection policy label, which means you cannot project it.
+You can project all columns except the ones with the projection policy label.

 Limitations